 Valley Metro is committed to providing safe, convenient transportation options for all Valley residents.
 ADA Dial-a-Ride complements the existing transit system by providing transportation to people who are unable to utilize local bus service due to a disability.

 Dial-a-Ride offers different types of services depending on the city or town in which you live.
-To find out what type of service exists in your city, click here or call 602-716-2100.
+To find out what type of service exists in your city, view our ADA Paratransit Service Areas page or call (602) 716-2100.

 Dial-a-Ride services are operated throughout the region and offer either curb-to-curb or door-to-door shared-ride public transportation service to three distinct groups of customers:

-People with Disabilities: The Americans with Disabilities Act (ADA) requires transit agencies to provide alternative transportation called “paratransit” that mirrors available public transit for people with disabilities who are unable, because of a disability or disabilities, to independently use public transit for at least some trips.
-To learn more about the process for becoming eligible for ADA Dial-a-Ride service, click here.
+The Americans with Disabilities Act (ADA) requires transit agencies to provide alternative transportation called “paratransit” that mirrors available public transit for people with disabilities who are unable, because of a disability or disabilities, to independently use public transit for at least some trips.
+To learn more about the process for becoming eligible for ADA Dial-a-Ride service, visit our ADA Paratransit Eligibility page.

 In addition to ADA mandated service, several communities offer additional Dial-a-Ride service for people with disabilities, including service on a same-day basis and service in areas where no public transit exists.
 The rules for these services vary by community, but most require any person with a disability who is not 65 years of age or greater to obtain ADA certification before using local non-ADA Dial-a-Ride.

-There will be important changes to Dial-a-Ride serving the East Valley, Northwest Valley, Surprise and Regional service areas.
-To learn more, visit Valley Metro Paratransit Service.
+Important changes were made to Dial-a-Ride serving the East Valley, Northwest Valley, Surprise and Regional service areas.
+Visit our ADA Paratransit page to learn more.

 Personal Care Attendants